Salam Jassem Hussein: War against ISIS

 He joined the battles of Tikrit and Ramadi.
-On June 9, 2016, while involved in the battle of Fallujah where he sustained injuries from a missile attack.
+On 9 June 2016, while involved in the battle of Fallujah where he sustained injuries from a missile attack.

-In late 2016, while taking part in the second battle of Mossul, he led the Golden Division which breached Mosul's Eastern defenses on November 1, 2016.
-In late December 2016, after the conquest of the Eastern side of Mosul, he left for the US in order to train 6 months.
+In late 2016, while taking part in the second battle of Mossul, he led the 2nd ICTF Battalion which breached Mosul's Eastern defenses on 1 November 2016.
+In late December 2016, after the conquest of the Eastern side of Mosul, he left for the US to train 6 months.
 He returned to Mosul in June 2017 with the rank of lieutenant-colonel, to lead the offensive on Mosul's old town, on the western bank of the river.